Pension schemes were once offered by the largest or a few select employers. Under the Pensions Act 2008, the law on workplace pensions changed.

 Step 3 - Choose a Pension Scheme

 The workplace pension is provided by Salvus Master Trust.
 The Administrator is HS Admin.
 The Default Fund is provided by AEGON Asset Management.
 Salvus is accredited under ICAEW audit rules known as Mastertrust Assurance Framework.
-Go to the Workplace Pension section and Why use Salvus section for all the additional information you need.
+Go to the Workplace Pension section and Salvus Master Trust Platform section for all the additional information you need.
 Get Set Up Now

 Step 4 - Work out who to put into the pension